pietroferraiuolo/G-GCAS/README.md

 """
 ```

-With the addition that we have now available useful data on the Cluster:
+With the addition that we have now available useful data on the Cluster (<ins>NOTE</ins>: this is
+non other than an implementation of the `grasp.Cluster` class):

 ```py
 > print(a_sample.gc)